Rlag1998/Embedding_Generalization/README.md

 _Correspondence: sb3de@virginia.edu_

+This code demonstrates the generalization performance of 'quantum metric learning' classifiers.
+Quantum metric learning is first introduced in [Lloyd, Schuld, Ijaz, Izaac, Killoran (2020)](https://arxiv.org/abs/2001.03622) and is used to train a quantum embedding, which can be used for classifying data.
+Quantum embeddings are learned by maximizing
+Hilbert-Schmidt distance of datapoints from two classes.
+After training, the datapoints of different classes become maximally separated in Hilbert space.
+This results in a simple linear decision boundary in Hilbert space which represents a complex decision boundary in the original feature space.

-More details on the following topic can be found in ["Generalization Performance of Quantum Metric Learning Classifiers"](https://doi.org/10.3390/biom12111576).
+More details on this topic can be found in the research paper, [Generalization Performance of Quantum Metric Learning Classifiers](https://doi.org/10.3390/biom12111576).

 ======================================================

-This code demonstrates the generalization performance of 'quantum metric learning' classifiers.

 The resulting models are used to classify breast cancer data and ant/bee image data.